BDRD-Genomics/MetaDetector/databases/README.md

 ## Database Installation

 ### MEGAN
-MEGAN is a tool for visualization of taxonomic analysis.
+MEGAN is a tool for visualization of taxonomic outputs.
 This script downloads and installs the software and required databases.
 ```
 bash download_MEGAN.sh
 ```